SladeMahoney/City_Surf_Project/README.md

 ### Question
 Will a student return to CSP Programs?

-### Models Explored
+### Data Preprocessing
-A comparative analysis between Logistic Regression and Random Forest Classifier found that Sci-Kit Learn's Random Forest Classifier is a better model for CSP's data on returning students.
-This model computed a higher accuracy score and performed better due to its ability to weigh out the important of the chosen features through many decision-tree processes.
-The data was scaled prior to setting the training and testing sets and it was label encoded to transform all string data type columns into numeric.
+The machine learning dataset resulted from a join between columns from both the student demographic and a transformed attendance sheet that shows student’s demographic information and how many different CSP programs they attended.
+Unnecessary columns were dropped to narrow our focus.
+The data was scaled prior to setting the training and testing sets and some columns (Gender, City, Race/Ethnicity, School Attending, Enrollment Date) were encoded to transform string data type columns into numeric.

 ### Feature Selection
-The features listed below were carefully chosen because they contribute uniquely to participants' identity and relate to CSP's inclusivity goals
+The features listed below were carefully selected because they contribute uniquely to participants' identity and relate to CSP's inclusivity goals.
+Question and factors were carefully chosen to protect students and CSP.

 - Age of Enrollment
 - Ethnicity/Race
 - Gender